 When Or If Leonidas Said Molon Labe

 The quote itself is from "Moralia" by Plutarch, the Roman writer famous for the "Lives Of Ancient Greeks and Romans."
 "Moralia" is a treatise on morality, a section of which contains a collection of sayings from famous people from Laconia, the region of ancient Greece where Sparta was located, and naturally it includes a lot of pithy quotes from from famous Spartans.
 That's why Λ, the letter "lambda" or the Greek "L" , was on their shields of Spartans (for "Laconia") in most depictions.

-Laconians, especially Spartans, were known for terse, dry wit (as opposed to the "Attic salt" and skilled oratory of the Athenians) and the ability to turn a phrase, hence the term "laconic."
-For instance, Phillip II of Macedon (Alexander the Great's father) wrote the Spartans and threatened them with the standard "If I come there" line.
-They wrote back, saying only "if."
-Phil wisely chickened out.
-You can see a collection on the University of Chicago website - Leonidas is about 4/10 of the way down.
+Laconians, especially Spartans, were known for a terse, dry wit (as opposed to the "Attic salt" and skilled oratory of the Athenians) and the ability to turn a phrase, from which comes the word "laconic."
+You can see the Moralia on the University of Chicago website; Leonidas is about 4/10 of the way down.